trane-project/trane-music/courses/minor_scale/basics/exercise_1/back.md

-The interval from the tonic of degree number 1 of the minor scale is the Unison.
+The interval from the tonic of degree number 1 of the Minor scale is the Unison.